 "Designated drivers should not drink.
 And it's probably a good idea for people with seizure disorders, anticoagulation problems or severe liver disease to abstain as well.
 Drinking isn't encouraged for pregnant women, although fetal alcohol syndrome is much more of a problem for pregnant women who drink heavily than for those who drink lightly or moderately.
 And, of course, teens and children should not be drinking."

-If I am going to drink alcohol this New Year’s Eve, how can I do so responsibly and healthily?
+If I am going to drink on a special occasion, how can I do so responsibly and healthily?

 Decide on a few drinks that you really want, and skip the rest.
 Sip your drink, don’t gulp it, so that you savor the taste and control the amount of alcohol that enters your bloodstream.
 Limit yourself by having just one drink in a two-hour period.
 When you’re mixing and mingling with other guests, that should be easy to do.